eag1ex/payme-app/README.md

 * A Vue.js MVC invoicing application, enables you to create/delete/view invoices with properties: `name, value, email, date(static)` .
 You can view list database and individual item routes.
 There are 4 page routes: `/home, /list,/item/{id},/create`.
 Application has been documented.

 #### Stack
-* ES6, MVC, Vue.js v2 with Vuex, Vue-materials, Lodash, Webpack,  Bootstrap 4, Mock-backend.
+* ES6, MVC, Vue.js v2 with Vuex, Vue-materials, Lodash, Webpack,  Bootstrap 4, Mock-backend, Firestore/FireBase Google Cloud > hosted on Node.js server, node.js/express.js

 #### RESt/API
-* You can use the mock-fake-backend to simulate real API calls.
+* you can switch base api, to use either `LOCAL or REAL` in development environment.
+##### mock-fake-backend
+* to enable go to `webpack\config.js` > set `useServerInDev = "LOCAL"`, then run `npm start`.
+##### LIVE-API
+* to enable go to `webpack\config.js` > set `useServerInDev = "REAL"`, then run `npm start`.

+#### Google Firestore/Firebase
+* This application  api runs on serverside firestore database, and it is served via express.js.
+* i have included the api logic in example file `./server_example_invoice-api` at the root of application, sorry i cannot share with you all of node.js server, i use it on my other projects.

 #### Hierarchy
 * Application structure